 - We are dependent on one another for our stories.
 This is a risk because there are no guarantees when imperfect people are involved.

-Learning to tell our stories in safe community heals us, connects us, rebuilds us… together.
+Learning to tell our stories in safe community heals us, connects us, rebuilds the broken… together.

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.